Drexel-UHC/covid_inequities_project/Vaccination/totals/README.md

 ## byRace_vacc_bchc.csv

 This file contains cumulative vaccination outcomes by race/ethnicity group for each city where data was available.
-This dataset contains both crude and age-adjusted data.
+This dataset contains both crude and age-adjusted data, where data was available.
 We age-adjust using the US 2000 standard population, where data was available.
 The columns include:

 | Columns       | Description                                                                                                                                                                                   |
 | ------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |